Blood quantum laws: Tribe requirements for citizenship

-Similarly, in 2000, the Seminole Nation of Oklahoma attempted to exclude two bands of Seminole Freedmen from membership to avoid including them in the settlement of land claims in Florida, where Seminole Freedmen had also owned land taken by the US government.
+Similarly, in 2000, the Seminole Nation of Oklahoma attempted to exclude two bands of Seminole Freedmen from citizenship to avoid including them in the settlement of land claims in Florida, where Seminole Freedmen had also owned land taken by the US government.

 Since 1942, the Seminole have, at times, tried to exclude Black Seminoles from the tribe.
 The freedmen were listed separately on the Dawes Rolls and suffered segregation in Oklahoma.
 More recently, the Seminole refused to share with them the revenues of 20th-century US government settlements of land claims.
 The Center for Constitutional Rights has filed an amicus brief, taking up the legal case of the Black Seminoles and criticizing some officials of the Bureau of Indian Affairs for collaborating in this discrimination by supporting tribal autonomy in lawsuits.
 By treaty, after the American Civil War, the Seminole were required to emancipate slaves and provide Black Seminoles with all the rights of full-blood Indian members.

 "American Indian tribes located on reservations tend to have higher BQ requirements for membership than those located off reservation....[reference to table] [O]ver 85 percent of tribes requiring more than a one-quarter BQ for membership are reservation based, as compared with less than 64 percent of those having no minimum requirement.
 Tribes on reservations have seemingly been able to maintain exclusive membership by setting higher blood quanta, since the reservation location has generally served to isolate the tribe from non-Indians and intermarriage with them."